Beyond Meritocracy

 Third, the separation of imperialism as a domain distinct from domestic class rule obscures the fact that resistance at one scale regularly triggers intensification at another: resistance that forces form-switching domestically can produce compensatory extraction internationally, and vice versa — a dynamic that becomes invisible when the two are analyzed by separate traditions that do not read each other.

-The fundamental question is: why do the same pressures produce such different imperial forms?
+The driving question is: why do the same pressures produce such different imperial forms?
 The answer this analysis develops: form is determined by a mediating configuration — who has the power to act, which class fractions control the state, what coercive and institutional capacity is available, which populations are vulnerable and where they sit on the incorporation gradient (how much violence can be deployed before it generates political consequences), what legitimation infrastructure is available, and what the configuration of competing powers allows or forecloses.
 But this answer requires specifying what produces the pressures, what institutional form they operate through, and what that form generates.
 Three definitions provide this foundation: class rule (what produces the pressures), property (the institutional form through which they operate), and contradiction (what the institutional form generates).

-Class rule, per the piece's title, is about more than just wage exploitation.
+Class rule is about more than just wage exploitation.
 It encompasses any arrangement in which one party takes from others on an ongoing basis without meaningfully reciprocating — backed by institutional power that produces the conditions of dependence it exploits and generates the justifications for its own continuation.
-What class rule targets are beings that direct their own activity and coordinate with each other — foraging, building, cooperating, deciding collectively, raising young, moving, resting.
+Class rule targets beings that direct their own activity and coordinate with each other — foraging, building, cooperating, deciding collectively, raising young, moving, resting.
 These are not freedoms granted by an authority; they are what self-directing beings do before anyone interferes.
 What class rule does is deny this self-directed activity and, to varying degrees, redirect it: imposing external direction on beings who would otherwise direct themselves — through forced labor, wage dependence, confinement, debt, or institutional architecture that forecloses alternatives.
 Graeber and Wengrow (The Dawn of Everything, 2021) name what is lost: three baseline capacities present in non-class societies — the freedom to move away, to disobey commands, and to reorganize social relations.
 These capacities follow from self-directed action and coordination; class rule eliminates one or more of them.
 Every mechanism catalogued here — enclosure, mobility control, criminalization, the destruction of subsistence alternatives — operates by denying self-direction and foreclosing the alternatives that would make it possible.

 Such arrangements are durable not only because of the extracting party's power but because they distribute benefits downward — gendered authority within the household, ethnic or national status, credential-based access, organizational privileges — that give millions of people within the subordinated population material stakes in the arrangement's continuation.
-The dominated are not simply coerced; they are bound by real advantages, embedded in the institutional architecture, that would be threatened by the arrangement's dismantlement.
+The dominated are not simply coerced; they are bound by real advantages, embedded in the architecture, that would be threatened by the arrangement's dismantlement.
 But these advantages are partial and unequally distributed — they compensate for the extraction without eliminating it — which is why class rule also requires justification: the arrangement must be made to appear deserved rather than imposed, or the gap between what the dominated receive and what is taken from them becomes politically visible.
-The following analysis will show that the structure of those justifications is remarkably consistent across systems.
+The following analysis will show that the structure of those justifications is consistent across systems.

 Any such arrangement generates structural tensions that cannot be resolved on its own terms.
 Following the Marxist tradition, these are called contradictions.
 Addressing a contradiction in one dimension generates or displaces pressure elsewhere.
 The need for cheap labor contradicts the need for consumer markets (workers paid too little cannot buy enough).
 The need for legitimation contradicts the need for extraction (the more visible the extraction, the harder it is to legitimate).
 The need for cheap inputs contradicts the need for stable peripheral states (income deflation destabilizes the states that administer it).
 These are not incidental failures of management; they are structural to any arrangement in which a dominant party exploits others on an ongoing basis while maintaining the institutional conditions for continued exploitation.
-They are managed, redirected, and displaced, and this displacement is what generates the variation in imperial form — a term covering not only resource seizure and labor coercion but also system-maintenance operations, demonstration effects, and legitimation projects that are not primarily about exploitation at all — this analysis exists to explain.
+They are managed, redirected, and displaced, and this displacement is what generates the variation in imperial form.
+"Imperial form" here covers not only resource seizure and labor coercion but also system-maintenance operations, demonstration effects, and legitimation projects that are not primarily about exploitation at all — explaining why the same pressures produce such different forms is what the analysis is designed to do.

-The argument proceeds in three steps.
-First, it identifies the structural pressures class rule generates, organized into five clusters.
-Second, it develops a mediating layer explaining why the same pressure produces radically different institutional forms under different configurations.
-Third, it treats the imperial dimension as the site where this architecture becomes most legible, because cross-border domination involves all the mechanism families simultaneously.
-The domestic/imperial distinction is not a difference in kind at the level of underlying mechanisms, though state boundaries and sovereignty remain politically decisive — not a difference in kind does not mean not a difference in consequence.
-The relationship between contradiction and imperial form is recursive, not sequential.[^fn-recursive] Enclosure created surplus populations that were fed into colonial projects that created the conditions for further enclosure.
+State boundaries and sovereignty remain politically decisive — continuity of mechanism does not mean identity of consequence.
+But the relationship between contradiction and imperial form is recursive, not sequential.[^fn-recursive] Enclosure created surplus populations that were fed into colonial projects that created the conditions for further enclosure.
 The slave trade weakened African states, which made the scramble possible, which deepened the weakness.
 Imperial projects are both responses to contradictions and mechanisms that generate and displace them.
 What remains analytically specific to capitalism within this broader architecture is generalized wage dependence, market-mediated competition, the value form, and a historically distinct institutional infrastructure; these are treated as the capitalism-specific layer within a more general analysis.

 Analytical architecture